joenano/rpscrape/README.md

      CODE: 181  | Dundalk
  ```

-You can also look directly at files found in the courses folder for this information

 ### Examples

-The following example requests that the results of flat races from Ireland in 2017 should be scraped.
+The following example shows a request for flat races from Ireland in 2017.

 ```
 [rpscrape]> ire 2017 flat